 - Unwashed poppy seeds should only be consumed under medical guidance as they can be highly unsafe to take.

-Being a mild neutral tasting spice, poppy seeds are versatile and goes well with most food items.
+It has a mild taste and therefore pairs well with most food items.

 Depending on the type of poppy seeds you wish to buy, you may have to choose the appropriate store.